 While building trust and positive recommendations from consumers, companies with good corporate social responsibility will also offer protection for their overall reputation.
 Research indicates that with strong corporate social responsibility comes a buffer against scandals and better resilience against negative actions or information.
 But perhaps more importantly, it creates a reputation of a reliable and honest company, which is valuable both in marketing and PR, as well as navigating scandals and issues.

-John Poleza (Associate Professor at the University of Kentucky) aims to study CSR’s capacity to be leveraged to provide benefits and mitigate harm, and how CSR (corporate support of for charities and social causes) can protect company reputation and finances.
+John Poleza (Associate Professor at the University of Kentucky) aims to study CSR’s capacity to be leveraged to provide benefits and mitigate harm, and how CSR (corporate support of for charities and social causes) can protect your company reputation and finances.

-CSR insures the Bottom Line
+CSR Ensures the Bottom Line

 Three factors can be identified to allow for CSR to be leveraged for social insurance: high effort and commitment, modesty in promoting CSR, and support for causes relevant to a firm’s core business strategy.

 - Developing long-term, high effort, and committed relationships with social causes: Use employee volunteer programs, product donations, and advocacy support.
-These strategies help build firm reputation, maintain sales, and gain customer goodwill and third party promotion.
+These strategies help build firm reputation, maintain sales, and gain customer goodwill and third-party promotion.

-- Modesty in promoting CSR to gain customer goodwill and third party promotion: Leading brands such as Citibank, 3M and GE value discreet support for social causes.
+- Modesty in promoting CSR to gain customer goodwill and third-party promotion: Leading brands such as Citibank, 3M and GE value discreet support for social causes.
 Tobacco giant Phillip Morris was criticized for spending more on promoting its charitable donations than it donates, and for insincerity in airing its own anti-smoking campaign.

 - Choose social initiatives that fit with your business strategy: Stakeholders see actions as less self-serving when firms make contributions in areas of expertise rather than donating to generic causes.
-For example, Home Depot provides money, volunteers, and products to help the non-profit KABOOM! build playgrounds for inner city children.
+For example, Home Depot provides money, volunteers, and products to help the non-profit KABOOM! build playgrounds for inner-city children.

 - 89% would recommend the company to others